 Sorry, no. Please don’t make things awkward by asking me.

-Do you charge an hourly rate or a flat fee?
+Do you charge an hourly fee or a flat rate?

 It depends on the job.
-If it’s a bigger project, I tend to charge a flat fee to manage everyone’s expectations.
-I base this fee on how many hours I estimate the project will take and include two rounds of revisions.
-I’m pretty good at calculating how long a particular job will take me and find that this approach offers everyone a lot more certainty (and ensures there are no nasty surprises at invoicing time).
-Sometimes I write for websites or publications that offer their contributors a standardised rate, and that’s fine too.
+If it’s a bigger project, I tend to charge a flat rate to manage everyone’s expectations.
+I base this fee on how many hours I estimate the project will take to complete and include two rounds of revisions plus all email correspondence and client meetings.
+I’m pretty accurate at calculating how long a particular job will take me and find that this approach offers everyone a lot more certainty (it also ensures there are no nasty surprises at invoicing time).
+Sometimes I write for websites or publications that offer contributors a standardised rate, and that’s fine too.
 I very rarely charge per word (I find this style of quoting is more common with American clients), and to be honest, I think reducing someone’s creative value to a matter of cents means you run the risk of ending up with copy containing lots of superfluous words like taradiddle, cattywampus and bumfuzzle.

 Do you track your hours?

-Sure do.
+Sure do!
 It helps me understand how long it takes me to research, write, edit and do project admin.
-Have you ever told someone “I’ll be done in about 10 minutes” only to be done two hours later?
+Have you ever told someone ‘I’ll be done in about 10 minutes’ only to be done two hours later?
 Same principle.
 Tracking my hours means I get to streamline my project admin with checklists and spreadsheets (glamorous, huh?) and makes my time more profitable for all concerned.
-It also means that when I’m calculating how long it will take me to complete a similar project in the future, I have a ready-made reference point.
+It also means that when I’m calculating how long it will take me to complete a similar project further down the track, I have a ready-made reference point.